 1. Credit card

-We accept Mastercard, Visa, American Express or Diners Club.
-We have installed a secure online payment facility for Visa & Mastercard.
+We have a secure online facility for Visa, MasterCard and American Express cards.
 Clients using these cards will receive instructions with their Provisional Reservation Form.

-Kindly requested to fill out our Debit Authorisation Form - type in your card details, print, sign & fax back to our office or scan & send it as an email attachment.
+Sometimes we may need a backup system so you will be asked to use our Debit Authorisation Form - type in your card details, scan and email it back.
 Once the deposit is paid, confirmation will be emailed to you.

 Clients may transfer payment into our PayPal account - please contact our office for more info.